Journal: Ideas & Insights for Sustainable Homes and Retrofits

 Victorian houses are beautiful, but they were not built for today’s hotter UK summers.
 Their solid walls and historic features often trap heat, making them uncomfortable during heatwaves.
 Retrofitting with modern insulation, ventilation, and sustainable cooling systems allows homeowners to stay comfortable while preserving their heritage and reducing energy use.

 What Is Retrofit?
-A Sustainable Architect’s Guide to Low-Energy Homes
+A Homeowner’s Guide to Improving Energy Performance

 Have you ever wondered how you can enhance your home's energy efficiency without starting from scratch?
 What if there was a way to improve your living space while making it more sustainable?